Monday, January 19, 2026 | 10:42 PM ISTहिंदी में पढें

 Delhi airport is planning to shut its third runway, Runway 11R/29L, for nearly five months starting February 16 to carry out a comprehensive upgrade.

-The airport, which is operated and managed by GMR Group-led Delhi International Airport Limited (DIAL), currently handles about 1,400-1,500 aircraft movements (departures plus arrivals).
+The airport, which is operated and managed by GMR Group-led Delhi International Airport Limited (DIAL), currently handles about 1,400-1,500 aircraft movements (departures and arrivals), and has four runways in total.

-“DIAL, in coordination with the Airports Authority of India (AAI) and other stakeholders, convened multiple high-level consultations to assess and mitigate the impact of the closure.
-Following this, it has been decided that the airport’s scheduled movement capacity will be maintained at 1,514 movements per day,” the airport operator said.
+“DIAL, in coordination with the Airports Authority of India and other stakeholders, convened multiple high-level consultations to assess and mitigate the impact of closure.
+Following this, it has been decided that the airport’s scheduled movement capacity will be maintained at 1,514 movements per day,” said the airport operator.
+This meant that the airlines would not have to cancel flights as the capacity freed up by the suspension of the third runway can be absorbed by the other three.